cpsxen/cps-xen/README.md

 ### Building MiniOS stubdomains used to evaluate CPS-Remus

-The MiniOS source code - enhanced with the suspend/resume feature via XenStore signaling - can be found in the repository mini-os here on github.com/cpsxen.
+The MiniOS source code - enhanced with the suspend/resume feature via suspend event channel - can be found in the repository *mini-os* here on *github.com/cpsxen*.
 In order to build it just clone the repository into the *extras* directory in the Xen source tree, change to the *stubdom* directory in the Xen source tree and type *make c-stubdom*.
 In *stubdom/c* you can find two applications for MiniOS both implementing a simple echo server with the only difference that one of them also triggers CPS-Remus explicit checkpointing via XenStore.
 Per default the latter echo server with CPS-Remus support is used as application.
 To use the echo server without CPS-Remus support rename *stubdo/c/main.c* as you like and rename *stubdom/c/main.c.periodic* to *main.c* and rebuild.

 ### Citing CPS-Xen